-In a conceptual nutshell, hybrid automobiles might all seem like they’re the same: They’re cars powered by both gasoline and electric power and geared toward saving fuel.
+On the surface, hybrid cars might all seem like they’re the same: They’re powered by both gasoline and electric power and geared toward saving fuel.
 That may be their main identifier, but there are variations in the designs and layouts of certain hybrids, depending on the type of vehicle and model.
 There are also different types of hybrid vehicles out there, though we’re focusing mainly on common consumer and commercial vehicle applications.

-In a traditional hybrid, like a Toyota Prius, or even a larger Toyota Highlander Hybrid, to the likes of the Honda Accord Hybrid, Hyundai Sonata Hybrid, and the Ford Fusion Hybrid, the gasoline engine is still the primary source of overall power for the vehicle.
+In a traditional hybrid, like a Toyota Prius, or even a larger Toyota Highlander Hybrid, to the likes of the Honda Accord Hybrid and Hyundai Sonata Hybrid, the gasoline engine is still the primary source of overall power for the vehicle.
 The electric motor also produces electricity by converting kinetic energy with regenerative braking.
 However, without the gas engine, the hybrid’s battery pack cannot recharge to supply the electric motor and some of the vehicle’s main functions.
-Thus, the car would basically become an terribly short-range and under-powered electric vehicle.
+Thus, the car would basically become a terribly short-range and under-powered electric vehicle.

 More recently, manufacturers began realizing that hybrids also benefit performance, and thus they have engineered various different types of hybrid vehicles.
 That’s because electric motors deliver instant power, whereas internal combustion engines have to spool up before hitting their power peaks.